Tim Duncan: College career

-In the 1994–95 NCAA season, the sophomore was soon called one of the best prospects among the eligible for the NBA, along with peers Joe Smith, Rasheed Wallace, and Jerry Stackhouse.
+In the 1994–95 NCAA season, the sophomore was soon called one of the best prospects among those eligible for the NBA, along with peers Joe Smith, Rasheed Wallace, and Jerry Stackhouse.
 Los Angeles Lakers general manager Jerry West suggested that Duncan might become the top pick in the 1995 NBA draft if he went early; however, Duncan said that he had no intention of going pro before graduation, despite the NBA's plan to add a rookie salary cap in 1996.
 Though it meant passing up a large amount of money, Duncan was loath to deviate from his determination to stay in school.
 In that season, he led the Demon Deacons into the Atlantic Coast Conference (ACC) championship game against the Rasheed Wallace-led North Carolina Tar Heels.
 During that game, Duncan neutralized Wallace, while Childress sealed the win with a jump shot with four seconds left in overtime.
 In the NCAA tournament, the Demon Deacons reached the Sweet 16.
 Playing against Oklahoma State, Duncan scored 12 points to go with 22 rebounds and eight blocks, outplaying Bryant Reeves, but Wake Forest still lost, 71–66.
 Duncan ended the season averaging 16.8 points and 12.5 rebounds per game, was named Defensive Player of the Year, and became the third-best shot-blocker in NCAA history with 3.98 blocks per game.
 He was also voted All-ACC First Team, a feat he would repeat in his two remaining years at Wake Forest.

 During the 1995–96 NCAA season, Wake Forest lost Childress, who had graduated the previous season and entered the NBA.
 In Childress's absence, Duncan led the team to a 12–4 ACC record, and a 26–6 record overall.
 The Demon Deacons won the ACC Finals again, but in the Sweet 16, Duncan came down with the flu, and his team missed the Final Four.
 His season averages of 19.1 points and 12.3 rebounds per game led to another ACC Defensive Player of the Year award and his first ACC Player of the Year award.
 Although the Wake Forest star was now rumored to be entering the 1996 NBA draft, he stayed in college.